A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 tags-tab.png

-As AnkiMorphs handles cards, it also automatically adds/removes various tags to those cards.
+As AnkiMorphs processes cards, it automatically adds and removes various tags.
 You can customize the names of the different tags if you want, or you can leave them as they are and move on.

 Note: Avoid reusing tags from other sources.
 Mixing different tags can quickly become complicated and confusing.